-The manager will typically be the person responsible for choosing the essential POS features needed to run the restaurant properly, and the same holds true when it comes to learning the operations and taking charge of the POS system.
+The manager will typically be the person responsible for choosing the essential POS features needed to run the restaurant correctly, and the same holds true when it comes to learning the operations and taking charge of the POS system.

-So this information and guide are for restaurant owners and restaurant managers to help identify some of the important features to look for and to help you make a smart buying decision when purchasing hospitality business software and hardware.
+So this information and guide are for restaurant owners and restaurant managers to help identify some of the critical features to look for and to help you make a smart buying decision when purchasing hospitality business software and hardware.

 Restaurants handle a high amount of credit card and cash transactions.
 So your restaurant management software should make your life easier as the owner or restaurant manager by tracking all business sales data down to the last cent.